kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search-i.md

 <p align="center">
   <img src="../../images/path-finding-img.png" alt="Path Finding" />
 </p>
-Welcome to the first week of the course.
-In this week, you will be introduced to the field of AI and fundamental concepts necessary for building AI systems.
-You'll learn about search problems and how to solve them using different search algorithms.
-Additionally, you'll explore how these algorithms are applied to create artificial agents capable of planning.
+👋 Welcome to the first week of the course.
+In this week, you will be introduced to the field of AI and the fundamental concepts necessary for building AI systems.

+You'll learn how to achieve intelligence by modeling and solving search problems.
+We will learn how to solve problems like maze navigation and path finding using different search algorithms like depth-first search, breadth-first search, and A\* search.

-## This Week Assessments:
+## This Week's Assessments:

+Your tasks for this week are:

 - Quiz (10% of your grade).
 - Coding Assignment (5% of your grade).

-The coding assignment of this week is "Building a shipping route planner using A\* search algorithm".
+The coding assignment will involve "Building a shipping route planner using the A\* search algorithm."

-**Upon completing this week, you will be able to:**
+Upon completing this week, you will be able to:

 - Describe the field of AI and its fundamental concepts.
 - Define search problems and learn how to solve them with various search algorithms.